vedantparmar12/MCP-RAG/README.md

 4. Extend the crawling capabilities by adding more specialized crawlers
 5. Implement custom agents by extending the BaseAgent class
 6. Add new RAG strategies in the evaluation system
+7. Customize the security sandbox for your specific requirements
+8. Extend the resource management system with custom limits